 Koreshan State Park features a campground that RVers will not want to miss.
 Whether you enjoy boating, fishing, or hiking, this peaceful location on the Estero River offers outdoor activities for the whole family to enjoy.
-This park also offers an opportunity to step back in time while visiting the Koreshan State Historic Site which includes several restored buildings built by the Koreshan Unity Settlement in the late 1800s.
+This park provides an opportunity to step back in time while visiting the Koreshan State Historic Site, which includes several restored buildings built by the Koreshan Unity Settlement in the late 1800s.

-Dr. Cyrus R. Teed founded the Koreshan Unity Settlement in the 1860s, based on Utopian ideals and moved to this site in 1894 to establish a community where they could practice their beliefs freely.
+Dr. Cyrus R. Teed founded the Koreshan Unity Settlement in the 1860s, based on Utopian ideals, and moved to this site in 1894 to establish a community where they could practice their beliefs freely.
 Some of their ideals included the belief that the earth and sky exist together within a giant sphere, communal living, and reincarnation.
-This group was hard-working and established their own bakery, general store, power station, and printing house all within their settlement.
-After Dr. Teed passed away in 1908, the community gradually dwindled until in 1961 the last remaining members donated the land to the Florida State Parks.
+This group established their own bakery, general store, power station, and printing house all within their settlement.
+After Dr. Teed passed away in 1908, the community gradually dwindled until, in 1961, the last remaining members donated the land to the Florida State Parks.

 Koreshan State Park is conveniently located just off of Florida Interstate Hwy 41, also known as the Tamiami Trail.
-The park is directly between Fort Meyers and the town of Naples, being a half-hour’s drive away from either city on I-75 or I-41.
-You won’t have to pull your RV through awkward city streets, as the exit from the highway is less than a mile from the Tamiami Trail.
+The park is directly between Fort Meyers and Naples, being a half-hour’s drive away from either city on I-75 or I-41.
+You won’t have to pull your RV through awkward city streets as the exit from the highway is less than a mile from the Tamiami Trail.

-With only 49 RV sites, this is a smaller campground.
-The sites themselves are long enough to park your rig, but there are no extra parking lots to accommodate RVs or extra vehicles.
-The RV sites are all back-in.
+The RV sites at the campground are all back-in, and the maximum RV length is 40 feet.
 Some campers have mentioned that some of the sites are better for longer rigs than others.
-There is a parking area by the boat ramp.
+There is also a parking area by the boat ramp.
 If you choose to drive your tow vehicle over to tour the Koreshan Historic Site adjacent to the campground, there is also day parking available there.

-All campsites at Koreshan State Park can be reserved online or by calling the Florida State Parks toll free phone number.
+All campsites at Koreshan State Park can be reserved online or by calling the Florida State Parks.
 Reservations can be made from one night up to 11 months in advance.
 Reservations are highly recommended, as the campground is busy.
 You may stay for up to 14 consecutive nights at this Florida State Park.